st-tech/zr-obp/examples/obd/README.md

     --campaign all

 # estimated policy values relative to the behavior policy (the Random policy) of a counterfactual policy (logistic UCB with Context Set 1)
-# by three OPE estimators (IPW: inverse probability weighting, DM; Direct Method, DR: Doubly Robust)
+# by three OPE estimators (IPW: inverse probability weighting, DM; Direct Method, DR; Doubly Robust)
 # in this example, DM predicts that the counterfactual policy outperforms the behavior policy by about 2.59%
 # (Note that this result is with the small sample data and please see our paper for the results with the full size data)
 # ======================================================================